 Water Quality Monitoring with the Tuolumne County Stream Team

 The Tuolumne County Water Quality Plan calls for monitoring targeted local streams to determine the effectiveness of plan implementation — enter the Tuolumne County Stream Team — a group of local citizens trained to monitor stream health.
 On September 17, 2005 Erick Burres of the State Water Resources Control Board Clean Water Team visited Tuolumne County to provide training for a few of the team’s future crew leaders.
-In 2007, the Tuolumne County RCD took over responsibility for oversight of the Stream Team.
+In 2007, the Tuolumne County Resource Conservation District took over responsibility of Stream Team.

 Water Quality Monitoring Program Data

-Multiple citizen volunteers have been trained for the Stream Team.
-The team members (generally three to a team) collect and analyze stream samples the first weekend of each month.
+Multiple citizen volunteers have been trained for Stream Team.
+The team members collect and analyze stream samples the first weekend of each month.
 We hope to expand our volunteer base and add new sampling locations, so please let us know if there are any streams or rivers you think we should sample.

-Our current monitoring locations include sites in Woods Creek, Sonora Creek, Sullivan Creek, Twain Harte Creek, Curtis Creek, Turnback Creek, Mt.
-Eaton Ditch, Garrote Creek, and Big Creek.
+Our current monitoring locations include 16 sites along Woods Creek, Sonora Creek, Sullivan Creek, and Curtis Creek.

 If you would like to join the Tuolumne County Stream Team, or have any questions or suggestions, please contact Lindsay Rosasco at (209) 984-0500 or by e-mail at email@example.com